chelseaneal/code-lou-project/README.md

 ## Description
 ```
 This is my capstone project for a 12-week Front End Development course through Code Louisville.
-I created a website for a local non-profit that my mother co-founded, to demonstrate my understanding of HTML, CSS, and JavaScript.
+I created a mock-up website for a local non-profit, to demonstrate my understanding of HTML, CSS, and JavaScript.

 ```